What is a Microboard?

 Five Simple Steps to Developing a Microboard

-1. Schedule an appointment where basic information about Microboards is presented to the individual and his/her supporters.
+1. Schedule an appointment where basic information about Microboards is presented to the individual and his/her family members and supporters.

 2. Create a person-centered plan using the PATH process.